 Good Morning World!

-KCL-IDESIGN, LLC Mood Board Philosophy: is solely about designing rooms that will give way to inspiration, inspire, and become a source of motivation to help build the foundation for an authentic and stylish lifestyle.
+KCL-IDESIGN, LLC – Mood Board Philosophy: is solely about designing rooms that will help inspire and give way to endless inspiration.
+Also, to become a source of motivation to help build the foundation for an authentic, stylish home and lifestyle.

 With that said, today it is all about CRUSHING on Blue Velvet & Gold.
-These two colors cohesively complement each other, and both can be dominating when combined.
-So, if there is talk about creating the perfect color palette that gives way to a definite wow factor, this is it!
+These two colors beautifully complement each other, and both can be dominating when combined.
+So, if there is talk about creating the perfect color palette, this is it!

-This color palette can be in any room.
-If there is the need to add more color, which in my book, the more, the better, make sure it balances out cohesively.
+This color palette can be in any room, and if there is a need to add more color, which in my book, more is always better – make sure that it balances out cohesively.

-Okay, now, I am in LOL mode because it is beyond crazy how I am fascinated with furniture design.
-Also, if you are wondering why I am Laughing Out Loud, it is because I tend to get overly excited when I read how specific pieces first originated and continue to change through the years from their original era It is incredible to see that even though there is change, the meaning behind the unique design is still there.
+Okay, I am in LOL mode because it is beyond crazy how I am fascinated with furniture design.
+Also, if you are wondering why I am laughing out loud, it is because I tend to get overly excited when I read how specific pieces originated and continue to change throughout the years from their original era.
+It is incredible to see that even though there is change, the meaning behind the unique design is still there.
 So even as a designer, I am excited!
 However, while getting my Bachelor of Science – Interior Design, it was evident that I became even more fascinated with furniture design.

 Moreover, two classes kept me inspired from start to finish, which was History of Architecture Interiors & Furniture I and History of Architecture Interiors & Furniture II.
 Both courses received my undivided attention.
 I was intrigued by the smallest detail.
 I expanded my knowledge and dug deeper into where different pieces originated from, as well as the individual behind the creative designs.
 Even though I had ample materials provided within the class, I did some research and found the Third Edition, Dictionary of Furniture by Charles Boyce (foreword by Joseph T. Butler).

-This book is indeed AMAZING!
+This book is extraordinarily amazing!
 It has expanded my knowledge of furniture, which is why I now see how specific pieces stand out more within a room.
 With that said, console tables are the first on my must-have list.
-I have several of these beauties throughout my home, which is where I display some of my favorite decorative objects from my travels such as South Africa, Italy, and Jamaica.
-A console table can add character, interest, appeal, as well as enhance the beautiful décor that is upon them.
+I have several of these beauties throughout my home, which is where I display some of my favorite decorative objects from my travels, such as South Africa, Italy, and Jamaica.
+A console table can add character, interest, appeal, as well as enhance beautifully displayed décor.

 Design Tip: Use books to add variations of height, and place décor atop, combine a variety of colors to create a contrast, texture is a must, and don’t forget to add some stylish table lamps because there is nothing more exciting than showing off a well-dressed console table.

-Knowledgeable Notation: The Console Table sole purpose was designed to be fixed to a wall and supported only by front legs.
+Knowledgeable Notation: The purpose of a console table was designed to be fixed to a wall and supported only by front legs.
 It was developed in the late 17th century and became very popular throughout the 18th century.